spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-configuration-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that the product configuration price overrides the default product price:
+Make sure that the product configuration price overrides the default product price:
-1. Configure a configurable product with a regular price and a volume price.
+1. Configure a configurable product with a regular price and volume price.
 2. Add the product to the cart with the amount required for the volume prices to apply.
-3. Ensure that the volume price applies.
+3. Make sure that the volume price applies.

 {% endinfo_block %}